robcarver17/pysystemtrade/docs/production.md

 #### View capital

 View historical series of capital.
-See FIX ME LINK for more details on how capital works.
+See [here](#capital) for more details on how capital works.
 You can see the:

 - Capital for a strategy
 - Total capital (across all strategies): current capital